 Sprinkle the scallops with kosher or sea salt.
 Heat the pan over medium to medium high and add a teaspoon of oil.
 Place the scallops in a single layer in the pan.
 Don’t crowd them.
 Allow a golden crust to form.
 This will take a few minutes.
 Don’t disturb the scallops while they are searing.
 Watch your heat and turn down if needed.
 You don’t want them to burn.

 When you get a golden crust, turn them over.
 I use silicone tipped tongs.
-Pour in the wine and immediately cover with the lid.
+Pour in the wine(or broth) and immediately cover with the lid.
 Turn the heat to low.
 The scallops will finish cooking in about 2 minutes, depending on size and thickness.
 When done they should still be a little translucent in the center.
 Don’t overcook them.

 To serve, place pasta and vegetables in a wide shallow bowl.
 For garish, sprinkle on additional fresh chopped herbs, top with scallops and if desired and little drizzle of good finishing olive oil.